kentshenlim/chem-store-inventory/README.md

 ## TODO

+- TODO: action bar at bottom for page other than home
+- TODO: pagination
 - TODO: responsive
 - TODO: views and controllers
 - TODO: casings, store all in small case, then capitalize?
 - TODO: sidebar hidden at LHS at mobile, expand at wide screen
 - TODO: disallow deletion for sample data
+- TODO:name requires sorting
 - TODO: upload SDS